yaro1976/poly-voiture/README.md

 Based on the framework Polymer, creation of a random car element, with color changes.

 ## Features :
-- A svg car element, is an Polymer object
+- A svg car element, is a Polymer object
 - The color of the car can be modified

 ## Improvements :